Training LLMs over Neurally Compressed Text: Additional Experiments

 Arithmetic Coding is a sequential algorithm that involves tracking multiple state variables as the input (byte) sequence is consumed.
 Each token in the output sequence represents multiple transformations of these variables, e.g., $8$ transformations when using $8$-bit token chunking.
 Theoretically, only $10$ transformer layers are needed to have a computational path through the model layers that can process a sequence of $1{,}024$ tokens as a chain, where each token conditions on the previous one.
 While most of our transformers have the capacity to model these sequences---only our $25$m model has fewer layers---we see in practice that the Arithmetic Coding algorithm is still difficult to learn.

-To directly diagnose the ability to track Arithmetic Coding, we format AC compression and decompression as sequence-to-sequence tasks.
+To directly diagnose the ability to track Arithmetic Coding, we format AC compression and decompression as sequence-to-sequence tasks, as shown in \cref{fig:seq2seq-tasks}.
 The input provides the model with the true text, so we expect a model that is able to learn Arithmetic Coding should achieve an accuracy of $100$.
 We compress sequences of $1{,}024$ bytes using M1 and Arithmetic Coding.\footnote{We use shorter raw text sequences to keep the final sequence length of inputs + targets manageable.} We concatenate the bytes and AC output tokens to create the compression task.
 For the decompression task, we simply flip the order---AC output tokens first and then bytes.
-The target tokens (bytes or tokens) are shifted by the input vocabulary size, ensuring that they have distinct values.
+The target token IDs (bytes or tokens) are shifted by the input vocabulary size, ensuring that they have distinct values.
 We use a decoder-only transformer as our model with a causal attention mask, i.e., even during the input sequence, future tokens are hidden from the model.
 We train models with $113$m parameters.
 Loss, gradients, and evaluation metrics are only computed on the target tokens.

 In the decompression task, the target tokens are bytes.
 By ignoring the inputs and just modeling the outputs, the decompression model can achieve decent performance without actually leveraging the input data.
 To control for this, we also train a byte-level language model baseline on the same sequence-to-sequence data, excluding the input tokens.
 If the decompression model is actually learning to decompress Arithmetic Coding, we would expect stronger performance than the byte-level baseline.
-As we see in \cref{tab:seq2seq}, the baseline model, which does not see the input tokens, has the same performance as the decompression model.\footnote{The slight gain is statistically insignificant, $(p=0.07)$.} Clearly, the models trained for decompression are not actually learning to do decompression.
+As we see in \cref{tab:seq2seq}, the baseline model, which does not see the input tokens, has the same performance as the decompression model.\footnote{The slight gain is statistically insignificant $(p=0.07)$.} Clearly, the models trained for decompression are not actually learning to do decompression.
+In contrast, we see that models trained on \EqI{16}{8} do appear to learn to perform decompression.
+An M2 model trained to decompression \EqI{16}{8} compressed data quickly jumps to $90\%$ accuracy, in $9$K updates, and continues to improve to $95\%$ over training.
+The model is still improving as training ends with no clear signs of overfitting, suggesting the expected $100\%$ accuracy should be achievable with more data.\footnote{This could also be explained by how the end of sequence is handled, see \cref{app:ac-zeros}} It clearly leverages the input as a byte-level language model trained over the same target tokens only reaches an accuracy of $76$.